MohamedKarrab/Box-Initial-Enum/README.md

 ╚═════╝ ╚═╝╚══════╝
 ```

-This script automates initial enumeration tasks commonly performed on Hack The Box (HTB) and TryHackMe machines.
-It integrates many tools such as Nmap, Nikto, ffuf.. to provide comprehensive scanning and enumeration of a target's infrastructure and web applications.
+Bie automates initial enumeration and scanning commonly performed on Hack The Box (HTB) and TryHackMe machines.
+It integrates many tools such as Nmap, Nikto, ffuf, enum4linux.. to be as comprehensive as possible.

 ## Features

-- **Nmap Scans**: Conducts both classic and full port Nmap scans with aggressive options.
+- **Nmap Scans**: Conducts full port and classic Nmap scans with the needed options.
 - **Subdomain Enumeration**: Utilizes wfuzz to discover subdomains of the specified domain.
-- **Directory Fuzzing**: Employs ffuf to perform directory fuzzing on the provided domain.
+- **Directory Fuzzing**: Fast ffuf directory fuzzing.
 - **Web Server Scan**: Conducts a web server scan using Nikto.
+- **SMB enumeration**: Using enum4linux if ports 139 or 445 are available.
-- **Additional Enumeration**: Placeholder for integrating further enumeration tools as needed.
+- **Additional Enumeration**: You can use your own tools here.

 ## Prerequisites